-Our four conductors are enthusiastic professional music educators who teach in the Salem-Keizer school district.
+Our Five conductors are enthusiastic professional music educators who teach in the Salem area.

 Deborah Ward has a Bachelor’s in cello performance at Biola University, and taught in private schools while completing a music education degree at the University of Oregon and Portland State University.
 She taught at Salem Academy Middle and High Schools for five years, then pursued a Master’s degree in Conducting at the University of Oregon while participating in the Oregon Bach Festival conducting master clinics.
 Upon completion of her Master’s degree in 1987 she taught in the Salem-Keizer public schools where she completed her thirty years of teaching music.
 Deborah’s final twelve years of music instruction were at McNary High School and its feeder elementary schools.
 She has performed in the Salem area “Cello Connection” and with the Salem Chamber Orchestra.
 She has taught private cello lessons in Salem for over 30 years.

 Deborah first started working with the Salem Youth Symphony in 1982 as a cello sectional coach.
 In 1987 she directed Philharmonia.
 When the Youth Symphony Association decided to start a third group in 1992, the Amadeus Players, Deborah conducted this group for four years, then took a break for four years while remaining on the board.
 She has been back conducting the Amadeus Players ever since.
 In 2010, Deborah helped form our entry level ensemble, the Mozart Players.

 Héctor Agüero is Assistant Professor of Music at Willamette University in Salem, Oregon where he conducts the University Chamber Orchestra and